ktokto313/Text-based-C-game/README.md

  A text based C game in terminal written to show skill learnt in OSG202 (FPTU)

-The rest is ChatGPT gen
+Disclaimer: the combat.c file is not at its best shape and merged into main without reviewing properly, it just works for our interest at the time being.

-Disclaimer: the combat.c file is not at the best shape and merged into main without reviewing properly, it just works for our interest at the time being.
+The rest is ChatGPT generated from our project proposal

  # 🧙‍♂️ Text-Based Turn-Based RPG (C Language)

 A console-based **turn-based RPG** written in pure C.